Do ATV and Motocross Helmets Expire? How Long Do They Last?

 In other words, they are designed to deform when they smash into something and will not recover.

-After a crash, or after accidentally dropping the helmet from more than a couple of feet, the helmet may have deformed slightly from the impact.
+After a crash or accidentally dropping the helmet from more than a couple of feet, the helmet may have deformed slightly from the impact.
 Sometimes there are visible cracks or other deformations in the shell or foam.
 Other times the damage is invisible to the naked eye.

-Regardless of whether there is any visible damage, you should always throw away a helmet that’s been used in a crash or that has been dropped more than three feet.
+Regardless of visible damage, you should always throw away a helmet that’s been used in a crash, or that has been dropped more than three feet.

 Any damage will negatively affect the helmet’s ability to protect you in the event of a future crash.
 Its protective value is no longer as good as when the helmet was new.

-The Snell foundation updates its test criteria at five-year increments.
+The Snell Foundation updates its test criteria in five-year increments.
 For the SNELL 2010 rating, they made some critical changes.

-Before 2010, the test criteria were more focused on high-speed accidents at 100mph+.
+Before 2010, the test criteria focused more on high-speed accidents at 100mph+.
 This led to manufacturers producing helmets designed to be relatively stiff for optimal performance in high-speed impacts.

 The post-2010 test criteria were changed to better take into account the lower speed impacts.
-This means that helmets made after 2010 are a bit softer, leaving them better able to absorb impacts at normal speed crashes (30mph to 40mph).
+This means helmets made after 2010 are a bit softer, making them better to absorb impacts at typical speed crashes (30mph to 40mph).

-Look for a tag on the inside of the helmet, indicating the date of production.
+Look for a tag on the helmet’s inside indicating the production date.
 All helmets made after 1974 should be tagged with the production date.
 The tag may be hidden behind the removable comfort padding.

-Most of the major helmet manufacturers offer a helmet safety inspection service, sometimes free of charge.
+Most major helmet manufacturers offer a helmet safety inspection service, sometimes free.

-A professional will inspect and review the helmet’s condition and provide you with a recommendation on whether to replace it or if it is safe for a few more years.
+A professional will inspect and review the helmet’s condition and recommend whether to replace it or if it is safe for a few more years.

-Keep in mind that no inspection can give you a definite answer to whether your helmet is good or not because the user is the only one who knows how a helmet was treated.
+Remember that no inspection can give you a definite answer to whether your helmet is good because the user is the only one who knows how a helmet was treated.

-Racing organizations often have specific regulations that dictate what helmets are accepted and not.
+Racing organizations often have specific regulations that dictate what helmets are accepted.

 They typically require that the helmet you use is certified and that the testing standard used to certify the helmet is not too old.
 Most racing associations permit helmets with certifications dating back, usually 10 or 12 years.